 In this article, we are going to shed some light on the issue.
 We are also going to share with you the signs of cataracts, the treatments available, and the entire process from initial consultation to post-op care.

 What are cataracts?

-According to Prevent Blindness America, there are 22 million Americans over the age of 40 that are have cataracts, and that number is expected to grow to over 30 million in the next five years.
-The problem certainly isn’t going away anytime soon.
+According to Prevent Blindness America, there are 22 million Americans over the age of 40 who have cataracts, and that number is expected to grow to over 30 million in the next five years.
+The problem certainly isn’t going away any time soon.

 If you ask most people what a cataract is, the answer would be something like “a cloudy or hazy film that forms over the eye.”
 However, in actuality a cataract is when the natural lens inside your eye becomes cloudy.